Force between magnets: Magnetic force due to non-uniform magnetic field

-Magnetic-charge model
+Magnetic pole model

-The magnetic-charge model assumes that the magnetic forces between magnets are due to magnetic charges near the poles.
+The magnetic pole model assumes that the magnetic forces between magnets are due to magnetic charges near the poles.
 This model works even close to the magnet when the magnetic field becomes more complicated, and more dependent on the detailed shape and magnetization of the magnet than just the magnetic dipole contribution.
-Formally, the field can be expressed as a multipole expansion: A dipole field, plus a quadrupole field, plus an octopole field, etc. in the Ampère model, but this can be very cumbersome mathematically.
+Formally, the field can be expressed as a multipole expansion: A dipole field, plus a quadrupole field, plus an octopole field, etc. in the Ampèrian loop model, but this can be very cumbersome mathematically.

 Calculating the magnetic force

 Calculating the attractive or repulsive force between two magnets is, in the general case, a very complex operation, as it depends on the shape, magnetization, orientation and separation of the magnets.
-The magnetic-charge model does depend on some knowledge of how the ‘magnetic charge’ is distributed over the magnetic poles.
+The magnetic pole model does depend on some knowledge of how the ‘magnetic charge’ is distributed over the magnetic poles.
 It is only truly useful for simple configurations even then.
 Fortunately, this restriction covers many useful cases.